uiurodrigues/fullcycle_cleanarch/Readme.md

 - It's running on port 50051
 - Execute the command [evans -r repl] to access the application and see the Cr
 - Execute the command [package pb]
-- Execute the command [service OrderService] to
+- Execute the command [service OrderService]

 1. Execute the command [call CreateOrder] to create a new Order
 2. Execute the command [call ListOrder] to list all created Orders